Skip to main content

 Who fills it

-Sponsors and certain household members use I-864 to document financial support obligations for an intending immigrant, as described in the Form I-864 guide, as described in the Form I-90 guide.
+Sponsors and certain household members use I-864 to document financial support obligations for an intending immigrant, as described in the Form I-864 guide.

 When used